This post may contain affiliate links. Please read my disclosure policy.

 Grits are mature corn kernels that have been ground into coarse pieces.
 There are a few different types of grits available on the market.

-Stone-Ground Grits – Stone-ground grits are made by coarsely grinding whole dried corn kernels between the two stones of a grist mill.
+Stone-Ground Grits – are made by coarsely grinding whole dried corn kernels between the two stones of a grist mill.
 When ground using this method, a few larger pieces of the corn hull, called the chaff, remains and gives the cooked grits a signature appearance.

-Hominy Grits – Hominy grits are a type of grits made from hominy.
+Hominy Grits – are a type of grits made from hominy.
 Hominy is corn that has been processed where the hull and germ have been removed.
 For hominy grits, the hominy is then coarsely ground into grits.

-Regular and Quick Grits – these grits are processed to cook quickly and easily and to last for an extended period.
+Regular and Quick Grits – are processed to cook quickly and easily and to last for an extended period.
 Regular grits have a medium grind while quick grits have a finer grind for smaller bits of grits.

 To make Instant Pot Grits, you’ll begin with either stone-ground or hominy grits.
 Add your water to the Instant Pot, followed by your grits, and salt.

-Cook the grits at high pressure for 10 minutes and then allow them to naturally release their pressure.
+Cook at high pressure for 10 minutes and then allow them to naturally release their pressure.
 Once the pressure has released, carefully remove the lid to the Instant Pot and pour in the cream and add the butter.
 Stir well to combine and serve.

 Your grits will be creamy, buttery and delicious and makes the perfect addition to any Southern breakfast or to serve along with garlic shrimp for a delicious (and EASY!) shrimp and grits recipe in minutes.